 There will be three sessions of silent negotiations during the exhibition: on 5 June, 15 June and 10 July, where you can participate both as a spectator and as a conversation partner.
 Pre-registration is not required for spectators, yet the number of seats is limited.
 To participate in the action as a negotiation partner, please register here.
 Sessions can also be partly followed through the gallery windows.

 Judith Seng is a Berlin-based designer who explores the possibilities of expanded design practice.
-Seng has graduated from the Institute of Product and Process Design at the University of the Arts Berlin (UdK), where she was supervised by the late Enzo Mari and Hans Roericht.
+She graduated from the Institute of Product and Process Design at the University of the Arts Berlin (UdK), where she was supervised by Enzo Mari and Hans Roericht.
 Her design work ranges from applied and everyday to international exhibitions and the academic realm.
-As a fellow at the UdK Berlin she initiated the experimental production series Acting Things in which process design is explored with elements and methods from the performing arts.
-Seng works also as a professor at HDK Gothenburg, Sweden.
+As a fellow at UdK Berlin, she initiated the experimental production series Acting Things in which process design is explored with elements and methods from the performing arts.
+Seng also works as a professor at HDK Gothenburg, Sweden.
 Since 2005, she has run her own studio in Berlin.

 Sandra Nuut is an educator working at the Estonian Academy of Arts.
-Her work includes lecturing, writing, and curatorial projects in the design field.
-Nuut has studied Art History at the Estonian Academy of Arts and graduated the MFA Design Criticism program at the School of Visual Arts.
-Together with Ott Kagovere she is behind the monthly publication Dear Friend that covers issues of design and culture.
+Her work includes lecturing, writing and curatorial projects in the design field.
+Nuut studied Art History at the Estonian Academy of Arts and graduated from the MFA Design Criticism program at the School of Visual Arts New York.
+Together with Ott Kagovere, she is behind the monthly publication Dear Friend, which covers issues related to design and culture.
 Nuut has previously worked at New York-based gallery Chamber.